xisentian/draft-mls-combiner/draft-mls-combiner.md

 --- abstract
 This document describes a protocol for combining a standard MLS session with a post-quantum MLS session to achieve flexible and efficient hybrid post-quantum security.
 Specifically, we describe how to use the exporter secret of a PQ MLS session, i.e. an MLS session using a PQ KEM and PQ signature algorithm, to seed PQ confidentiality and authentication guarantees into an MLS session using traditional KEM and signatures algorithms.
-By providing flexible support for on-demand traditional-only key updates or hybrid-PQC key updates, we can reduce the bandwidth and computational overhead associated with maintaining a PQC-only MLS session by providing flexibility as to how frequently they occur while maintaining a tighter traditional post-compromise security epoch length.
+By providing flexible support for on-demand traditional-only key updates (a.k.a. partial updates) or hybrid-PQC key updates (a.k.a. full updates), we can reduce the bandwidth and computational overhead associated with maintaining a PQC-only MLS session by providing flexibility as to how frequently they occur while maintaining a tighter traditional post-compromise security epoch length.

 [**TODO**: *Consider adding a statement to say how this combiner generalizes combining of two (or more?) arbitrary MLS sessions*].